Integrated Order Management: The Key to Efficiency in IBM Maximo

 Vendor integration through cXML

-Each step compounds the value of the next.
+Each step compounds the value of the next!

 The Real Goal of Integrated Order Management